tstuefe/JEP387/jep.md

     - Chunks are combined in buddy-style fashion with its buddies, producing larger free chunks.
     - Chunks surpassing a certain - tunable - threshold will be uncommitted.
 Obviously, only chunks equal or larger than a commit granule can be uncommitted.
     - Alternatively, or in combination, when a Metaspace is purged after a GC, free chunks larger than a given threshold can be uncommitted.

+## Overhead of data structures

+The proposed mechanisms - as currently implemented in the prototype accompanying the proposal - come with the following overhead:

+1) A bitmap per memory region storing the state of commit granules, each bit covers the size of a commit granule, which by default is 64 KB.
+For a 1 GB range, this would amount to 2 KB.

+2) Chunk headers move out of Metaspace and are kept in a chunk header pool which ultimately is allocated from C-heap.
+Since this leaves extra space to be used in the chunks this does not really count as overhead, since the net memory cost is zero.
+However, it has to be kept in mind when comparing committed Metaspace size.

+The size of the chunk header pool depends on the number of chunks which, for standard applications, range from 5000-10000 chunks.
+For example, a VM running Eclipse, with a committed Metaspace size of about 130 MB, causes about 10000 Metaspace chunks to be created, amounting to about 700 KB.

+3) The buddy allocator needs to keep state; the prototype implements this by keeping Metaspace chunks in an extra list according to their order in the underlying memory region.
+This causes extra overhead of two pointers per Metaspace chunk.

+## Savings due to removed data structures.

+Compared to the old allocator, the prototype does away with the Occupancy Bitmap, which saves 1 bit per 1KB of memory range, or 128 KB per GB.

 ## Tunable parameters